Humans of AI

 People in a pedestrian city area with scores above their heads.

-In this project, we collect and curate audio stories of people who feel treated unfairly by an automated system.
-A student erroneously flagged for plagiarism by an AI detector, a nurse who cannot override a sepsis warning that she knows is wrong, a home owner whose front yard turned into a traffic jam when Google Maps changed its directions.
-All these people can teach us a lot about automated systems—insights that we tend to miss if we keep focusing on regulators, engineers, and managers.
+Humans of AI is a storytelling project that collects and curates audio stories of people who have been unfairly judged by automated systems: a student erroneously flagged for plagiarism by an AI detector, a nurse unable to override a sepsis warning that she knows is wrong, and a homeowner whose residential street became a never-ending traffic jam when Google Maps rerouted drivers.
+Together, these stories reveal insights into the human impacts of AI and automated systems that get lost when focusing on regulators, engineers, and managers.

 Headshot of Aarush Rompally in a suit